-The JIBC Discovering Applied Research Day is a great opportunity to showcase your research as well as check out the interesting applied research that JIBC is involved with.
+The annual JIBC Applied Research Day is a great opportunity to showcase your research as well as check out the interesting applied research that JIBC is involved with.
 Please note that if displaying at poster events outside of JIBC, the size requirement may be different.

 Tips for Research Posters:

 - The smallest font should be 20pt